Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Testing non-classicality

-In order to look for negativity specifically, one just needs to extract the characteristic function of the MHQ distribution from the one of the KDQs.
+In order to look for negativity specifically (as opposed to non-reality of the KDQ), one just needs to extract the characteristic function of the MHQ distribution from the one of the KDQs.
 This is easily done by using the properties of the Fourier transform, i.e.,